ChristianBirchler/ticket-tagger-analysis/results/README.md

 Classification Configuration: none

-## Comparison TicketTagger to WEKA and MEKA
+## Comparison TicketTagger to WEKA and MEKA with Different Preprocesing Data (RQ1 & RQ2)

 We decided to compare the different models based on their F scores.
 In one table ([Link to the table](WEKA&MEKA_F-Scores.xlsx)) we compared the three models J48, RandomForest and Naïve Bayes for three different datasets.